pandas-dev/pandas/doc/source/contributing.rst

 This will checkout the master revision and run the suite on both master and your commit.
 Running the full test suite can take up to one hour and use up to 3GB of RAM.
-Usually it is sufficient to past a subset of the results in to the Pull Request to show that the committed changes do not cause unexpected performance regressions.
+Usually it is sufficient to paste a subset of the results in to the Pull Request to show that the committed changes do not cause unexpected performance regressions.